 Discard uncooked rice and just use the white water.
-You can mix it into your dog’s
+You can mix the water into your dog’s

 4. Hard Boiled Egg - cut up and add to dinner once or twice a day or give as a treat during the day.